 My wife Jessica and I (Henry) are an international couple with our first child, living in the North of Peru.
 Henry is a medical veterinarian by trade, specializing in horses.
 Jessica has her education in preventative wellness and is a stay at home Mom raising our daughter.
+But in this moment just Henry is staying in Peru alone :( taking care of the ranch, so our daughter has chance to meet her US side family ;).

 The list of tasks (below) that we need help with is extensive.
 If you don't have all, or even some, of the skills necessary that is okay.
 What we are looking for most in a volunteer is willingness to be flexible, ability to be a self starter, desire to learn and overall helpful attitude that fits within a rural family lifestyle.